itbdelaboprogramming/follower/README.md

 ```bash
 export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python3.8/site-packages
 ```
 3. Save and exit.
 The overall paths detected by Python will be shown in PYTHONPATH variable.
-The output should be /usr/local/lib/python3.8/site-packages.
+One of the outputs should be /usr/local/lib/python3.8/site-packages.
 ```bash
 echo $PYTHONPATH
 ```